sheran16/sheran16/README.md

 👋 Hi there!
 I'm **@sheran16**

-💡 I’m passionate about **Business Analysis** and bridging the gap between technology and real-world business needs.
+💡 I’m passionate about **Business Analysis** and **Project management** bridging the gap between technology and real-world business needs.
 🌱 Currently learning **Web Development** and **Requirement Gathering Techniques** to enhance my analytical and technical skill set.
 🚀 I’m on a journey to combine analytical thinking with modern web solutions to create efficient, user-focused systems.